A few years ago, I took a look at the most recent data on police killings in a post entitled When Arrests Go Bad. I found out a most curious thing.

 You can see that the number of black offenders is twice the number of black victims, while the number of white offenders is only 80% of the number of white victims.

 To come at this from a slightly different angle, I took a look at the FBI murder data.
 After all, the current issue is the apparent murder of a black man by a white man.
 So … here’s that data:

 Figure 4.
 Murders by the race of the offender and the race of the victim.

 Once again, we see the same pattern.
-Black people kill about twice as many white people as the other way around …
+The rate of black people killing white people is about ten times as large as the other way around …

 I ask again … which race should be afraid of the other?

 My answer to that question is simple.
 Neither one should be afraid of the other.
 Here’s why.

 For each race, the odds are much larger that you’ll be killed by a member of your own race.

 So to shift away from undeniable facts, this is a plea for some sanity and compassion.
 People are always going on about “the talk” that black parents have with their sons, to keep them from getting killed by cops … funny, but my mom gave me the same talk.
 “If you are stopped by the police, be polite, move slowly, don’t resist, and do exactly what they ask.”